waku-org/specs/standards/application/waku-api.md

 types:
   WakuNode:
     type: object
-    description: "A Waku node instance."
+    description: "A Waku node instance, created by the createNode function and MUST be used in any subsequent API call."

   NodeConfig:
     type: object